watho/component-starter-flow/README.md

 # Vaadin Component Starter

 An archetype for your reusable component projects.
-Introduces two Maven modules:
+Introduces three Maven modules:
 * The actual component sources (both Java and JavaScript) placed in the [my-component](my-component) module;
   this module builds as a jar which you can publish to your Nexus and depend on in your projects.
+* A [test-webapp](test-webapp) is a webapp which runs the component itself, in order for you to be able to develop the component further.
+This module is not published anywhere, and it uses the Maven jetty plugin.
-* A [test-webapp-embedded](test-webapp-embedded) which you use to run the component in Vaadin env, to develop the component further.
+* A [test-webapp-embedded](test-webapp-embedded) is a webapp which runs the component itself, in order for you to be able to develop the component further.
 This module is not published anywhere, and it uses embedded jetty: it starts fast and you launch it as a simple `main()` method.

 Both the development and production modes are supported.
 Also, the project